code-423n4/docs/structure/account-management.md

 To register, follow these steps:

 1. Go to [code4rena.com/register](https://code4rena.com/register/account).
 2. Fill in your information.
 You can choose to connect a web3 wallet for authorization or use only a username and password.
-3. Provide your Polygon wallet payment address for audit rewards.
+   - Note: You can update any of your details at any time after signup, **except for your username.**
-4. Note: You can update any of your details at any time after signup, except for your username.
+3. **Wardens:** Provide your Polygon wallet payment address for audit rewards.

 ## Account setup process